andreazaninello/e-rte3-it/README.md

 Furthermore, in e-RTE-3-it, label mismatches between RTE-3-ITA and the original English dataset have been emended, so that e-RTE-3-ITA and the original RTE-3 datasets are perfectly overlapping.

-The e-RTE3-ITA dataset is licensed under a CC BY 4.0 Deed | Attribution 4.0 International License (https://creativecommons.org/licenses/by/4.0/deed.en).

 This release contains the following files:

 - DEV.xml (800 T/H pairs enriched with explanations corresponding to the RTE-3 English development set)